Technical Calculator

 Where:

-• BI is the Beginning inventory
+• BI is the beginning stock

-• EI is the Ending Inventory
+• EI is the ending stock

-How To Calculate FIFO And LIFO?
+The way to Calculate FIFO And LIFO?

 FIFO: